nqmn/HLD-DDOSDN_ddos_dataset/README.md

 ## Overview

-This repository analyzes and highlights major inconsistencies within the **HLD-DDoSDN** dataset, which is designed for DDoS attack detection using machine learning.
-It includes both **binary** and **multiclass classification** versions.
+This repository analyzes and presents solutions based on the HLD-DDoSDN dataset, which is designed for DDoS attack detection using machine learning.
+It includes both binary and multiclass classification approaches.

 ## Getting Started